 Who is this for?

-Nominations for the President’s Impact Awards are open to University of Toronto (U of T) faculty members with full-time academic appointments whose research has led to significant impact beyond academia.
+Nominations are open to University of Toronto (U of T) faculty members with full-time academic appointments whose research has led to significant impact beyond academia.
 This includes tenure-stream, teaching-stream, and clinical faculty and status-only faculty with full-time academic appointments.
-Acknowledging the breadth and depth of scholarship at the University, we welcome nominations of faculty across all disciplines.

-Nominations are prepared by Department Chairs, Academic Directors, Vice- or Associate-Deans, Research, or Vice-Principals, Research and are to be endorsed by the nominee’s academic division.
-Research impacts must be measurable, recognizable by others, rooted in scholarship, and realized (not anticipated).
+Nominations are prepared by Department Chairs, Academic Directors, Vice- or Associate-Deans, Research, or Vice-Principals, Research and are to be endorsed by the individual nominee’s or team lead's academic division.

 What do I need before I can begin?

-Note the nominations for the 2020 President’s Impact Awards are now closed.
-Please check back in summer 2020 for information about the 2021 awards cycle.
+- Note that nominations for the 2023 President’s Impact Awards are now closed.
+Please check back in summer 2023 for information on the 2024 awards cycle.

-The nominator may be a Department Chair, Academic Director, Vice- or Associate-Dean, Research, or Vice-Principal, Research of the nominee’s academic unit or division as appropriate.
+The nominator may be a Department Chair, Academic Director, Vice- or Associate-Dean, Research, or Vice-Principal, Research of the nominee’s or team lead's academic unit or division as appropriate.
 As a rule, nominators are to be one administrative level above nominees.

 - For a multi-department division, the nominator would ideally be the Department Chair